Undivided Resources

 Printable IEP accommodations template

-Many parents ask for teachers to write a brief, daily account of their child’s progress at school.
-This might cover academics, behavior, health, services, or whatever is most important to update the family on.
-When you ask your child’s teacher to collaborate with you on a communication log, ask what format would work best for them.
-In this clip, Lisa offers plenty of examples for paper or digital logs that families can use:
+When you ask your child’s teacher to collaborate with you on a teacher-parent communication log, ask what format would work best for them.
+In this clip, Carey offers plenty of examples for paper or digital logs that families can use:

 Ask for progress reports and work samples

-Part of following up on your child’s IEP is asking for progress reports.
+Part of following up on your child’s IEP is asking for progress reports, which you can request to receive each time a report card goes home (usually two to four times per school year).
 Is your child making meaningful progress toward their IEP goals?
 It’s easier to have this discussion with the teacher when you have your child’s assignments in front of you to reference.
-Listen to Lisa’s advice for requesting work samples in this clip:
+Listen to Carey’s advice for requesting work samples in this clip:

 Stay informed about assignments and how they’ll be modified